scaleway/terraform-provider-scaleway/docs/resources/vpc.md

 - `name` - (Optional) The name of the VPC.
 If not provided it will be randomly generated.
 - `tags` - (Optional) The tags associated with the VPC.
+- `enable_routing` - (Optional) Enable routing between Private Networks in the VPC.
+Note that you will not be able to deactivate it afterwards.
 - `region` - (Defaults to [provider](../index.md#region) `region`) The [region](../guides/regions_and_zones.md#regions) of the VPC.
 - `project_id` - (Defaults to [provider](../index.md#project_id) `project_id`) The ID of the project the VPC is associated with.